-The effect of TF-CBT was previously investigated in a study conducted at eight Child and Adolescents’ Mental Health Clinics (BUP) in Norway.
+The effect of TF-CBT has been investigated in a study conducted at eight Child and Adolescents’ Mental Health Clinics (BUP) in Norway.
 The results of the study showed that the method is more effective for severely traumatized children than therapy as usual.
 Please find information and results from this study here.
 The first project period lasted from 2012 to 2017.
 By the end of 2017, half of the BUP clinics in Norway had participated in the project.
 You can find additional information about this project here.

 The project will use a stepped wedge design to investigate the effectiveness of LOCI in supporting the implementation of TF-CBT.
 Questionnaires will be used to collect data from therapists and leaders at baseline and after 4, 8, 12, and 16 months.
 In addition, client data will be collected throughout the study period.